Customer Service Tips

 Good service encourages customer loyalty and is a way to stand out from your competitors.
-It is one of your greatest assets and it doesn't need to cost anything.
+It is one of a businesses' greatest assets and it doesn't need to cost anything.
 Here are some tips for good customer service.

 - Smile and treat all customers well.
 Greet them and ask if they need help.
 Don't assume what people want or how much they will spend based on how they look.